 - Have job security being sure your position can’t be outsourced.

-- Work as your own boss and run your own prosperous business.
+- Become your own boss and have your own prosperous business.

-How to Become an HVAC Technician
+How to Become a Professional HVAC Technician

-Another benefit of working in HVAC is little to no student debt.
+Another advantage of working in HVAC is little to no educational debt.

-Average Salary for HVAC Technicians and Other HVAC Careers
+Average Salary for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

-- HVAC manager, $72,515 average salary
+HVAC manager, $72,515 average salary

-- HVAC service manager, $71,176 average salary
+HVAC service manager, $71,176 average salary

-Where HVAC Technicians Are in High Demand
+Where HVAC Technicians Are Needed the Most

-- Florida: Hurricanes, education and healthcare buildings.
+- Florida: Hurricanes, educational and healthcare locations.

 - California: Wildfires, transportation, energy and utility updates.

-- Texas: Hurricanes, energy, utility and other infrastructure projects.
+- Texas: Hurricanes, energy, utility and other infrastructure upgrades.

-- New York: Residential and infrastructure updates.
+- New York: Residential and infrastructure projects.

 - Illinois: Companies relocating to the Chicago area.